marco262/my_wiki/data/onednd/advancement/feats.md

 **Prerequisite:** None
 **Repeatable:** No

 You have trained to deal particularly damaging strikes.
-When you take the Attack Action and hit a target with a Weapon as part of that Action, you can roll the Weapon's damage dice twice and use either roll against the target.
+When you take the [[glossary:Attack]] Action and hit a target with a Weapon as part of that Action, you can roll the Weapon's damage dice twice and use either roll against the target.
 You can use this benefit only once per turn.

 ## Skilled